DDT-IDE/DDT/README.md

 DDT is an Eclipse-based IDE for the D programming language.

-## Develpment Workspace setup and usage
+## Development workspace setup and usage

 #### Setting up the development environment:
  * Clone the DDT repository.